pivotal-cf/docs-logsearch/index.html.md

 Kibana is a web application that allows you to search logs sent to Log Search, construct visualizations of searches and construct dashboards from collections of visualizations.

-If you have the Elastic Runtime installed; Kibana is available at:
+If you have Elastic Runtime installed, Kibana is available at:

 ```
 https://logsearch.<system_domain>
 ```

-You can find the Kibana login credentials on the Log Search > Credentials tab in Ops Manager; as part of the Router job
+You can find the Kibana login credentials on the Log Search > Credentials tab in Ops Manager as part of the Router job.

 ## Installing without Elastic Runtime